sjbylo/rhel73-pod/README.md

 ps -ef
 ```

-Now do the same with plain docker.
+if you have docker, now do the same with plain docker.
 You can see the container runs as root.

 ```
 docker build -t rhel-pod .